tom-gall/mcuboot-wiki/SUIT.md

 primarily concerned with the `image_header`, the image itself, and the TLV payload that follows the image.

-The data contained in the image header, and the the TLV(s) that follow the image represent the same information that would be encoded in a SUIT manifest.
+The data contained in the image header, and the TLV(s) that follow the image represent the same information that would be encoded in a SUIT manifest.